wittawatj/cadgan/README.md

 # cagan
-Code for a work published in ICML 2019.
+Code for work published in ICML 2019.
 Coming soon